21PIRLO/graphcast/README.md

 ## Contact

 For feedback and questions, contact us at gencast@google.com.
+Any information collected via email will be used in accordance with [Google's privacy policy](http://policies.google.com/privacy).